 Dr. Gita Pensa, a well-being coach for defendants in malpractice litigation, says “I talk to [defendants] about why there is a why behind the feelings that they have… You, your life, you as a human being, you as a doctor is worth so much more than any one case.
 The totality of your worth is not tied up in this.
 This is separate, and we can talk to you about how to get through this separateness, but there are reasons why you feel the way you do, and a lot of it has to do with culturally how we have dealt with this in medicine prior to you.”

 This is where peer support programs come into play.
-These programs are not just a means of coping with adverse events; they can also help health care providers navigate other challenges the can impact both work and life, for example, divorce, death of a family member, and burnout.
+These programs are not just a means of coping with adverse events; they can also help health care providers navigate other challenges that can impact both work and life, for example, divorce, death of a family member, and burnout.

 What Are Peer Support Programs?